trade mark infringement lawyer

 Learn about the differences between certification marks and standard trade marks, the complex process of obtaining one, the certification rules, and more in this comprehensive article.
 Discover why certification marks are important and how they can benefit your business.

-• The importance of using your trade mark
+• Why using your trade mark is critical

 Protect your valuable intellectual property asset – your trade mark – by learning how to use it effectively and prove its use.
 Get the full details in this blog post.